Star Awards 2006

 Star Awards 2006 is a television awards ceremony telecast in 2006 as part of the annual Star Awards organised by MediaCorp for MediaCorp TV Channel 8.
 The ceremony, alongside the Walk-of-fame and the Post-show party, were held on 10 December 2006 in Singapore and was hosted by Guo Liang and Taiwanese host Patty Hou.

 This year saw precedents in Star Awards history: it was the second ceremony in Star Awards history that the ceremony was held outside the Caldecott Hill since the 1996 ceremony, where it was instead held on a pub at St James Power Station (a pub near VivoCity); it was also the first Star Awards ceremony (of the only seven) to be awarded the Best Variety Special in 2007.

 Winners and nominees

 Unless otherwise stated, winners are listed first, highlighted in boldface.

-Backstage Achievement Awards Ceremony
+Backstage achievement awards ceremony

-As like preceding ceremonies, Professional and Technical Awards were presented before the main ceremony via a clip montage due to time constraints.
+As like preceding ceremonies, professional and technical awards were presented before the main ceremony via a clip montage due to time constraints.
 The lists of winners are only reflected in the table.